History of space in Africa: Satellites launched

 This was followed by the launch of NigComSat-1, Africa's first communication satellite that was ordered by Nigeria and built in China.
 It was launched on 13 May 2007, aboard a Chinese Long March 3B carrier rocket, from the Xichang Satellite Launch Centre in China.
 The primary mission objectives of NigComSat-1 were to improve communications, internet bandwidth and the provision of GSM services in Nigeria.
 In November 2008, NigComSat-1 failed in orbit after running out of power due to an anomaly in its solar array.
-It was later replaced by a new communications satellite, NigComSat-1R, launched from China on the 19th of December 2011.
+It was later replaced by a new communications satellite, NigComSat-1R, launched from China on 19 December 2011.
 In addition to telecommunication services, NigComSat-1 also assists with the mapping of wetlands, helping farmers with crop production, desertification monitoring, finding optimum locations for the construction of dams, environmental impact assessments of oil drilling and locations of oil spills, and tracking border movements.

 Prior to NigComSat-1R, two satellites: NigeriaSat-2 and NigeriaSat-X were built as High-resolution Earth Observation satellites by SSTL for the Disaster Management Constellation (DMC).
 The NigeriaSat-2 was launched into orbit by Ukrainian Dnepr rocket from a Yasny military base in Russia on 17 August 2011.
 Being a part of the disaster management constellation meant that these two satellites had similar mission objectives to NigeriaSat-1.
 The leading academic institute for space-related studies, the Federal Institute of Technology Akure (FUTA), participated in the Japanese Birds-1 programme which culminated in the creation and launch of NigeriaEduSat-1.
 The satellite was built mainly as a capacity building endeavour.

 In 2017, NASDRA established the Institute of Space Science and Engineering as part of the African University of Science and Technology in Abuja.
 The main goal of the institute is to foster a human capital pipeline to the Nigerian space programme by providing training to engineers and scientists.